-American International Group Inc. (AIG) has cut a tie to its founding in Asia as the company winds down bets on non-U.S. life insurance.
+American International Group Inc. (AIG:US) has cut a tie to its founding in Asia as the company winds down bets on non-U.S. life insurance.

 AIG completed its last offering of AIA Group Ltd. (1299) shares, raising $6.45 billion, the New York-based company said today.
 Hong Kong-based AIA is among divisions labeled a “crown jewel” by former Chief Executive Officer Maurice “Hank” Greenberg.